 I couldn’t stand my thoughts when I was alone; I wasn’t comfortable without distraction.
 And being on tour, even though you’re constantly surrounded by people, is essentially lonely.
 So I picked the likeliest candidate among our band of travelers to be my tour boyfriend.
 We weren’t compatible in any real way; no history, no thoughts or ideas in common.
 He was simply attractive enough and in the right place at the right time.
 I don’t think he knew what hit him.

 It got volatile almost as soon as it began.
-It scared me and I knew I wanted out after a couple of weeks.
+It scared me and I knew I wanted out after a week.
 But we were on the road in foreign countries and all trapped together and I felt terrible about being so unprofessional and about bringing this energy to my band.
-I was willing to deal with everything as peacefully as possible to make up for my bad behavior.
+I was willing to deal with anything as long as I could keep it outwardly peaceful and away from my band.

 Lemmy and the other members of the band (Phil primarily, sometimes Wurzel and Philthy) and a couple members of their crew would often ride overnight on the Slut’s tour bus.
 They wanted to be near the girls and we loved watching them pile on with their overnight bags.
 Lemmy never slept anyway, he would sit with the driver or in the overhead front lounge, watching oncoming traffic, smoking cigarettes, drinking Jack.
 He saw everything that was happening with me and in quieter moments he chided, always gently.
 He was never annoyed that I chose someone else, he just rolled his eyes and whispered things like, “You can’t be serious…”

 One night he bought a pink pacifier at a truck stop in Germany and left it in my bunk next to me while I slept.
 I knew it was from him the moment I opened my eyes.
 I got the message.
 I wish I’d kept it.